mrayson/suntans_tutorial/README.md

 ## Checkout the SUNTANS source code

- - Navigate to the folder where you want to store the code
+ - Navigate to the folder where you want to store the code: `cd suntans`
  - Clone the code from github: `git clone https://github.com/ofringer/suntans.git`
  - Switch to my branch: `git checkout variable_coriolis`